In this article, I am going to focus on how to use TestNG Annotations in Selenium with appropriate examples.

 Before writing test scripts or setting up a project, we should know the hierarchy in which the annotations work.
 The execution will always remain the same.

 For example, compile and run the below script and notice the execution order.
-It will be as following:
+It will be as follows:

 - BeforeSuite